Contact Us & Frequently Asked Questions

 This may mean that items sell out quickly, and I know that it can be frustrating when a product you want is out of stock.
 However, I have learned over time that only I can determine how much and how quickly I’m able (and desire) to create, and to let external demand dictate my work would be to go against my deepest values.
 It is my hope that we can all work towards becoming more selective about the products we bring into our lives, choosing only those that we need or that will bring us joy, and that we can approach this new model—and all its benefits and drawbacks—with grace and mutual understanding.

 You have 30 days from receiving an item to initiate a return for a refund.
 We only accept returns on unwashed, unworn merchandise.
 Items marked as final sale are not eligible to be returned.

 Unwashed, unworn, in-stock clothing will be eligible for a full refund unless otherwise noted.

 Fabric by the Yard is cut to order, and as such will be subject to a 20% restocking fee.

-Shipping costs are non-refundable, and the customer is responsible for the cost of return shipping.
+Shipping costs (including international duties, import taxes, and other fees) are non-refundable, and the customer is responsible for the cost of return shipping.
 The original shipping cost for your order will not be refunded, and if you use our pre-paid return label those shipping costs will be deducted from your refund (there is of course an exception to this if you are returning an item due to an error on our part, just let us know so we can take care of it).
 If you ship via your own method, you will be responsible for those costs.

 Once your return has been received and inspected, we’ll initiate the refund which should take between 7-10 days to process.
 Please note that we cannot issue refunds for items that do not arrive back to us, and we recommend using our pre-paid return label to ensure that your return package is traceable.
 We are not responsible for lost packages.